navikt/aksel/@navikt/aksel-icons/README.md

 ### Direct svg-import

 All icons are available in raw SVG-format behind `/svg`.
-Note that svg-files don`t have the suffix `Icon`.
+Note that svg-files do not have the suffix `Icon`.

 ```js
 import StarIcon from "@navikt/aksel-icons/svg/Star.svg";